Char Dham Yatra 2026: Dates, Timings, And Complete Guide

 2. Gangotri Dham Yatra

 Gangotri – the seat of Goddess Ganga – is frequented by millions of pilgrims each year.
-The Gangotri Dham is set 19 km from Gaumukh – the place where Ganga River originates.
+The Gangotri Dham is located 19 km from Gaumukh, the source of the Ganga River.
 From Gaumukh in the Gangotri Glacier, the river flows as Bhagirathi up to Devprayag.
-Here, it merges with Alakananda and forms Ganga as we know it.
+Here, it joins the Alakananda, forming the Ganga as we know it.

-Legend: According to the Hindu mythology, Goddess Ganga took the form of the river to cleanse the ashes and liberate the souls of King Bhagiratha’s predecessors when Bhagiratha meditated to please the goddess.
-To minimize the impact of her fall, Lord Shiva placed her in his matted locks.
-At the point of impact, the goddess came to be known as Bhagirathi.
+Legend: According to Hindu mythology, Goddess Ganga assumed the form of a river to cleanse the ashes and liberate the souls of King Bhagiratha’s predecessors during Bhagiratha’s meditation to please the goddess.
+To minimise the impact of her fall, Lord Shiva placed her in his matted locks.
+At the point of impact, the goddess became known as Bhagirathi.

-Another legend talks of Ganga as beautiful woman born out of Lord Brahma’s kamandalu (water vessel).
+Another legend describes Ganga as a beautiful woman born from Lord Brahma’s kamandalu (water vessel).
 It is said that Lord Brahma washed Lord Vishnu’s feet after the latter killed the demon Bali in his reincarnated form of Vaman.
 Lord Brahma, thereafter, collected this water in his kamandalu.
 And Goddess Ganga was born out of it.

-Gangotri Temple: Built in the 18th century by the Gorkha General Amar Singh Thapa, the temple is home to the shrine of Gangotri.
+Gangotri Temple: Built in the 18th century by the Gorkha General Amar Singh Thapa, the temple houses the Gangotri shrine.

-• Submerged Shivling: This Shivalingam is submerged in the waters of River Bhagirathi at Gangotri.
+- Submerged Shivling: This Shivalingam is submerged in the Bhagirathi River at Gangotri.
 According to the Hindu mythology, it is here that Lord Shiva sat to receive Goddess Ganga in his locks.

-• Pandava Gufa: A 1.5 km trek from Gangotri takes you to the Pandava Gufa where the Pandavas are believed to have meditated and rested en route Kailash.
+- Pandava Gufa: A 1.5 km trek from Gangotri takes you to the Pandava Gufa, where the Pandavas are believed to have meditated and rested en route to Kailash.

 Seat of: Goddess Ganga